afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ IDs are randomly generated.
 Each time you broadcast or connect, the adapter assigns you a new id.

-⚠️ Reading broadcasts is a two-step process: First, you send `0x1c`.
-Then, wait until the adapter retrieves data (games usually wait 1 full second).
-Lastly, send a `0x1e` and it will return what's described above.
+⚠️ Reading broadcasts is a three-step process: First, you send `0x1c` (you will get an ACK instantly), and start waiting until the adapter retrieves data (games usually wait 1 full second).
+Then, send a `0x1d` and it will return what's described above.
+Lastly, send a `0x1e` to finish the process (you can ignore what the adapter returns here).
+If you don't send that last `0x1e`, the next command will fail.

 #### Setup - `0x17`